School Advisory Council

 1. Regular Meetings:

-The regular meeting of the Council will be held a minimum of four times a year at a time that is convenient to parents, students, teachers, and business/community representatives.
-The meetings will be held in the Media Center at Carol City Elementary School.
+The regular meeting of the Council will be held a minimum of four times a year at a time that is convenient to parents, students, teachers, and business/community representatives on the 3rd Wednesday of the designated month.
+The meetings will be held in the Media Center and/or virtually at Carol City Elementary School.
 The recommended duration of regular meetings will be sixty minutes.
 The Council has the option of extending any meeting by consensus of the attending members.